partylikeits1983/miden-examples/book/src/create_deploy_tutorial.md

-# Tutorial #1: Creating Accounts and Faucets
+# Creating Accounts and Faucets

 *Using the Miden Client in Rust & TypeScript to Create Accounts and Deploy Faucets*